By Michael Hilkemeijer

 Digital storytelling examples

-Here are some examples of digital storytelling that you might find useful.
+Here are some examples of digital storytelling ideas that you might find useful.

 - The lifecycle of an apple – can be produced after visiting an orchard with images, sound and narration from the child.